WestGermanGenomeCenter/bcl2fastq2_Pipeline/README.md

-# demultiplexing Pipeline for Illumina Machines with extensive QC
+# Demultiplexing Pipeline for Illumina Machines with extensive QC

 This Pipeline uses Snakemake 8 on a PBS Pro HPC Cluster to Demultiplex Illumina Sequencing Runs, either with bcl2fastq2 or the newer bclconvert.

-##  deployment
+#  Deployment
 if you are HILBERT HPC user:

  `bash setup_pipeline.sh`